LeonhardSchwertfeger/GenAI-PoD/doc/command_line_interface.rst

 Command-line Interface
 ----------------------

-The GenAI tool provides a command-line interface to generate AI images and automate uploads to various web shops like Spreadshirt and Redbubble.
+The GenAI-PoD tool provides a command-line interface to generate AI images and automate uploads to various web shops like Spreadshirt and Redbubble.
 It performs tasks such as account verification, image generation, and uploading in the background.

-The general pattern for using the GenAI CLI is:
+The general pattern for using the GenAI-PoD CLI is:

 ``genai [OPTIONS] COMMAND``

-All functionalities of the GenAI tool can be accessed using this interface.
+All functionalities of the GenAI-PoD tool can be accessed using this interface.
 See examples below.

 Commands